Senior LecturerSchool of Global

 About Bent Jörgensen

-Academically and professional, I have worked with education, research and consultancy within Peace and Development Research.
-More particularly, I have worked with poverty and marginalisation in Vietnam and India.
-At the University of Gothenburg, I have had positions as Internationalisation advisor with responsibility for Asia and as Director of Study in Peace and Development Studies for four years.
-I have written and taught on History, Ethnicity, Nationalism, Regionalism and Identity in South and Southeast Asia.
-During recent years, I have primarily done research on local governance and marginalisation in Vietnam.
+Academically and professionally, I have worked with education, research and consultancy within Peace and Development Research as well as Global Health.
+At the University of Gothenburg, I have held positions as an Internationalisation advisor with responsibility for Asia and as Director of Study in Peace and Development Studies for four years.
+I have written and taught on Global Health, Global History, Ethnicity, Nationalism, Regionalism and Identity in South and Southeast Asia.
+During recent years, I have primarily done research on health, local governance and marginalisation in Vietnam.

 State of the Art of Local Governance - Challenges for the Next